-Course Title LLB (Hons) Law with Criminology Awarding Bodies University of Suffolk Level of Award 1 FHEQ Level 6 Professional, Statutory and Regulatory Bodies Recognition None.
-Credit Structure 2 360 Credits Level 4: 120 Credits Level 5: 120 Credits Level 6: 120 Credits Mode of Attendance Full-time and Part-time Standard Length of Course 3 3 years full-time Intended Award LLB (Hons) Law with Criminology Named Exit Awards LLB Law with Criminology DipHE Law with Criminology CertHE Law with Criminology Entry Requirements 4 Standard: Typical offer: 112 UCAS tariff points (or above).
-GCSE English and Maths at grade 4/C or above or equivalent.
+Course Title LLB (Hons) Law with Criminology (with Professional Placement and Study Abroad) Awarding Bodies University of Suffolk Level of Award 1 FHEQ Level 6 Professional, Statutory and Regulatory Bodies Recognition None.
+Credit Structure 2 480 Credits Level 4: 120 Credits Level 5: 120 Credits plus 60 placement credits and 60 study abroad credits Level 6: 120 Credits For an award 'with Professional Placement and Study Abroad', 60 placement credits and 60 study abroad credits are required.
+Mode of Attendance Full-time Standard Length of Course 3 4 years full-time Intended Award LLB (Hons) Law with Criminology (with Professional Placement and Study Abroad) Named Exit Awards LLB Law with Criminology DipHE Law with Criminology CertHE Law with Criminology Entry Requirements 4 Standard: Typical offer: 112 UCAS tariff points (or above).
+GCSE English and Maths at grade C or above or equivalent.
+A personal statement.
+One reference.
 Applicants whose first language is not English will be required to provide evidence of their competency in the use of English in accordance with the University admissions policy.
 Applications from mature applicants will be considered in accordance with the University admissions policy, with particular attention to evidence of ability to cope with the demands of the course.
-Delivering Institution(s) Ipswich main campus UCAS Code M101
+Delivering Institution Ipswich

-1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK
+1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of

-Degree-Awarding Bodies (2014)
+UK Degree-Awarding Bodies (2024)

-2 All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for England.
+2 All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for

+England.

 3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
 The length of the part-time course is variable and dependent upon the intensity of study.
 Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Undergraduate